dnewbie25/dani-camp/ai-chef/README.md

   - [Vite](https://vitejs.dev/)
 - **Markdown Rendering**:
   - [react-markdown](https://github.com/remarkjs/react-markdown): A great package for rendering markdown content directly in React components, ensuring the recipes are displayed beautifully.
+- **Animation**:
+  - [react-loader-spinner](https://github.com/mhnpd/react-loader-spinner): This is the package used for the loading spinner when the fetch is working.
 - **Backend**:
   - [FastAPI](https://fastapi.tiangolo.com/)